Scalekit FAST MCP Integration is now live

 Traditional API development involves navigating multiple protocol standards including REST, GraphQL, SOAP, and gRPC, each with distinct patterns, authentication schemes, and data formats.
 This diversity requires developers to learn and implement different integration approaches for each service.

 MCP eliminates this complexity by establishing a single, unified protocol.
+As a new protocol specifically designed for AI-driven integrations, the MCP protocol serves as the standardized approach that replaces the need for multiple API standards.
 Every MCP server, regardless of the underlying service it connects to, follows the same protocol.
-This standardization means that once developers learn to build one MCP server, they can apply the same patterns to any other service.
+This standardization means that once developers learn to build and set up one MCP server, they can apply the same patterns to any other service.

 Dynamic tool discovery